The Truth About Why Your Janitorial Business is Losing Customers

-The smartphones in their pockets today are sophisticated computers that allows you to communicate in ways that only years ago wasn’t possible.
-They are one of the primary connections to the internet for low income families, so you have no excuse not to communicate with them!
+The smartphones in their pockets today are sophisticated computers that allow you to communicate in ways that only years ago wasn’t possible.
+They are one of the primary connections to the internet for low-income families, so you have no excuse not to communicate with them!

 As an example, Swept’s mobile app allows you to communicate in over 100 languages.
 Messages, problem reports, and cleaning instructions are all automatically translated into every cleaner’s language of preference.

-One powerful change that mobile communication has helped with is HOW cleaners communicate.
+One powerful change that mobile communication has helped with is the way cleaners communicate.

 We often had conversations with our cleaners when things went wrong.
 The root cause of the mistake was often due to the little things that came up they felt were not important enough to tell us about.

 Often these are the little issues that slip through the cracks but snowball into big problems later.

 In these cases cleaners may have needed support with an issue but didn’t have an easy way to report it, or didn’t want to call and wake us up in the middle of the night.

 To show cleaners that supporting them with any issues was important we built in a reminder at the end of every shift, that prompts the cleaners as they are signing out of a location on the app to report problems.

 If a problem is reported, managers get a notification instantly.
 It’s a big win-win-win for your quality program, as it allows you to find out about issues as soon as they are reported.

 Your customers will love it because they rarely know when problems come up because a solution is found so quickly.